 Beer Die is a 2 vs. 2 table-based drinking game that rewards quick reactions, teamwork and accuracy.

-- Standard Matches are played to 11 while Quick Matches are played to Buzz (7) points.
+- Standard Matches are played to 11 points while Quick Matches are played to Buzz (7) points, straight up.

 - All tosses are thrown underhand and the die must achieve a minimum height of 10 feet.

 - Beer Die is typically played on grass, sand, or surfaces that permit diving.

 - Every game begins with (4) full pints of beer placed a finger's length from each corner of the table.

 - One toss at a time, and prior to every toss, the tosser must alert the other team by shouting, "DYE UP!"

 - If the defensive team is scored on, those players must take a generous gulp of beer for every point scored.